SUPPORT OUR CHARITABLE WORK DONATE NOW

-We provide specialist mental health assessment, treatment and support services to adults with a range of serious and enduring mental health issues and neuro-psychiatric disorders, such as Alzheimer’s Disease, Schizophrenia, Parkinson’s and Huntington’s Diseases.
+The services provided at Bloomfield bridge the neurological and psychiatric disciplines.
+This joint approach is one aspect of what sets Bloomfield apart.
+Specialist mental health assessment, treatment, and support services are all provided from a purpose-built facility in Rathfarnham.
+Adults with a range of serious and enduring mental health issues and neuro-psychiatric disorders are treated, such as those with Alzheimer’s Disease, Schizophrenia, Parkinson’s disease, and Huntington’s disease.

 What we do

-We provide person centred care to meet the needs of the person with dementia and their families.
+We provide person-centred care to meet the needs of those with dementia and their families.

-Alzheimer Cafés are safe and relaxed evenings where people with dementia, their families, friends and health and social care professionals can come together to talk.More Information »
+Alzheimer Cafés are safe and relaxed evenings where people with dementia, their families, friends, and health and social care professionals can come together to talk and socialise.More Information »

-In partnership with the Huntington’s Disease Association of Ireland (HDAI), Bloomfield has introduced an HD Café for those affected by Huntington’s Disease – to provide support, help and hope for patients, families and carers.More Information »
+In partnership with the Huntington’s Disease Association of Ireland (HDAI), Bloomfield has introduced a HD Café for those affected by Huntington’s disease – to provide support, help, and hope for patients, families, and carers.More Information »